 The Guelph Junction Railway Today

-In March of 2020 it was announced that the OSR would not be renewing their lease on the GJR and a new operator would take over.
-On August 28, 2020 the Goderich & Exeter Railway took over operations of the GJR.
+In March of 2020 it was announced that the OSR would not be renewing their lease on the GJR, the final trains operating on August 28, 2020, and a new operator would be taking over.
+On September 1, 2020 the Goderich & Exeter Railway took over operations of the GJR.

 The GJR today stands as one of the most important assets to the city of Guelph, providing many businesses in Guelph with service and by extension providing jobs for many of Guelph’s citizens.

-One of the first days of GEXR operations on the Guelph Junction Railway, turning their train on the Alice Street Wye.
-Jacob Patterson Photo.
+Just a couple days into GEXR operations on the Guelph Junction Railway, the afternoon job, train 583, is seen turning their train on the Alice Street Wye.
+Jacob Patterson Photo